pingcap/docs/telemetry.md

 > **Note:**
 >
-> When you disable telemetry, using configuration files has higher priority over using system variables.
-That is, after telemetry collection is disabled by configuration files, the value of the system variable will be ignored.
+> When you disable telemetry, the configuration file has a higher priority over system variable.
+That is, after telemetry collection is disabled by the configuration file, the value of the system variable will be ignored.

 ### Disable TiDB Dashboard telemetry